← Back to Blog

 • Present the plan for my approval

-3. Leverage Integrations
+3. Use the Integrations

 • Access up-to-date Spring Boot documentation and best practices